DennisxB/300Days__MachineLearningDeepLearning/README.md

 **🎯 Day 2 of #300DaysofData!:**

 **Linear Regression Extensions:**<br>
-Today, I learned how to construct and implement the Extensions of Linear Regression which includes Ridge Regression, LASSO Regression, Bayesian Regression and Generalized Linear Models(GLMs) from the book Machine Learning From Scratch.
+Today, I learned how to construct and implement the Extensions of Linear Regression which includes Ridge Regression, LASSO Regression, Bayesian Regression and Generalized Linear Models(GLMs) from the book **Machine Learning From Scratch**.
 I revised Matrix Calculus; dealing with multiple parameters, multiple observations, multiple loss functions and also Bayesian Estimators and Performance Estimation for Random Variables.
 Below is a snapshot of Regularised Regression, Bayesian Regression and Possion Regression(GLMs) using Python and Numpy Library.
 I hope you will find some to go through the resources mentioned.

 - Book:
   - [**Machine Learning From Scratch**](https://dafriedman97.github.io/mlbook/content/introduction.html)